Seguin Township is committed to minimizing waste and providing effective, efficient service. Learn more about our waste management services below.

 Acceptable Waste |

-This is every day, non-recyclable waste.
+You can also use our What Goes Where App to search where items go.
+(Please scroll up) This is every day, non-recyclable waste.
 Household waste does not include bulky items like furniture, or appliances (During the spring/summer, Seguin hosts free dump days for bulky items.
 See above for more info). |

 Recycling |